lebluxtv/tipeee-events-integration/README.md

 - in **C# inside Streamer.bot** (WebSocket + manual parsing)

 No “official API” claims.
 Just working, reproducible stuff.
+This project documents observed behavior of Tipeee live events.
+It is not affiliated with, endorsed by, or supported by Tipeee.

 ## Files
 - [`payload.md`](payload.md) — observed payload examples (live + replay)